 I thought that was rather unfair, as I DO use all my gadgets, with the exception of the deep fat fryer, which he has claimed for himself anyway to boil up his fishing bait.

-Joking aside, a spiralizer is a great tool and such fun to use.
+Joking aside, a spiralizer is a great tool and is such fun to use.
 It turns vegetables into spaghetti-like strands in the blink of an eye.
-It comes with different sized blades to you can make thinner or fatter noodles from veggies – perhaps I should call them voodles.
+It comes with different-sized blades so you can make thinner or fatter noodles from veggies - perhaps I should call them voodles.

-To make the spirals you pop the vegetable into the spiralizer and turn the handle and you get strands of veggies coming out of the front.
-So far I’ve experimented with apples, potatoes, onions and zucchini.
+So far I've experimented with apples, potatoes, onions, and zucchini.
 There is so much you can do with it.
-Tempura veggies, baked spicy potato swirls, apple muffins, crispy onions (recipes all coming soon – watch this space).
-But today I’m sharing my cheesy potato and onion bake.
+Tempura veggies, baked spicy potato swirls, apple muffins, crispy onions.
+But today I'm sharing my cheesy potato and onion bake.

 How to make a spiralizer potato and onion bake